Yaroslav-95/revela/README.md

 * Add exif tags to template hashmap.
 * Better test coverage? (if I am not too lazy).
 * Document templates.
+* Improve performance? by generating html in a separate thread, e.g. send the jobs to a queue in a separate thread in order to render at the same time as images are converted with GraphicsMagick.
+Not sure if it would actually improve performance or be worth the added complexity.